realA10001986/Time-Circuits-Display/README.md

 - "alarmon.mp3".
 Played when enabling the alarm by holding "1"
 - "alarmoff.mp3".
 Played when disabling the alarm by holding "2"
 - "nmon.mp3".
 Played when enabling night mode by holding "4"
 - "nmoff.mp3".
-Played when disabling night might by holding "5"
+Played when disabling night mode by holding "5"
 - "shutdown.mp3".
 Played when the device is fake "powered down" using an external switch (see below)
 - "startup.mp3".
 Played when the clock is connected to power and finished booting